-The Bank and its affiliates have access to a diverse funding base.
+The Bank's approach to managing liquidity is to ensure, as for as possible, that it will always have sufficient liquidity to meet its liabilities when due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to the Bank's reputation.
 Funds are raised using a broad range of instruments including deposits, syndications, securitizations, bonds issuance, other funding sources and share capital.
 This enhances funding flexibility, limits dependence on any one source of funds and generally lowers the cost of funds.
 The Bank strives to maintain a balance between continuity of funding and flexibility through the use of liabilities with a range of maturities.
 Liquidity risk is continuously assessed through identifying and monitoring changes in funding required for meeting business goals and targets set in terms of the overall strategy.
 In addition, a portfolio of liquid assets is held as a part of the Bank's liquidity risk management strategy.